Factual books that explain our world

 Long-form writing, lengthy ruminative or investigatory journalism, or first-hand factual accounts, in book-form, can tackle a subject, can investigate it, interrogate it, map it.
 Find out the truth.

 It's not just about length, though.

 As a journalist I worked at The Independent.
 It was gloriously free from pressure from advertisers and political interests.
 The newsroom in South Quay and later Kensington was a wonderful place for a reporter.
 Only a free-spirited paper could have stuck out its neck and opposed the Iraq War in the way The Independent did repeatedly in 2003, and later.
-Most notably, by publishing this front page on the now-forgotten Hutton Report:
+Most notably, by publishing its empty 'Whitewash' front page on the now-forgotten Hutton Report.